Forêt d'Orient National Nature Reserve

 The Forêt d'Orient (Orient Forest) National Nature Reserve (RNN154) is a national nature reserve located in Champagne-Ardenne in the Grand Est region in France.
 Located within the Orient Forest Regional Natural Park, it was created in 2002 and protects 1,560 hectares of lake and forest areas.

 Localisation

 The territory of the nature reserve is located in Aube department in communes of Amance, Brévonnes, Mathaux, Piney and Radonvilliers within Orient Forest Regional Natural Park and 25 km east of Troyes.
 It includes part of the Orient, Amance and Temple lakes.

 History of site and reserve

-The great lakes of Seine were set up from the 1960s to protect Paris from floods.
+The Great Seine Lakes were created from the 1960s to protect Paris from floods.
 Their completion in the 1990s allowed the establishment of peripheral natural environments linked to their presence.
 The protection of these environments was ensured by the creation of the nature reserve in 2002.

 Ecology (biodiversity, ecological interest, etc.)

-The site interest is due to its location on the migratory routes of several species of waterbirds.
-There are mainly 3 main types of environments:
+The interest in the site arises from its location on the migratory routes of several species of waterbirds.
+There are three main types of environment: